-Does your island business need financial help to address an immediate or long-term issue or goal?
-The Island Institute’s Business Resilience Grant offers awards of up to $1,500 through our Community Impact Fund.
+The Business Resilience Grant offers awards of up to $2,500 through the Tom Glenn Community Impact Fund.

 Funds can be used to:

-- Invest in supplies or infrastructure that allows you to operate your business more effectively.
+- Investing in supplies or infrastructure that allows you to operate your business more effectively.

 Spark!
 Grants for Working Waterfront Businesses